oracle/cloudtestdrive/AppDev/cloud-native/livelabs/individual/kubernetes/kubernetes-complete/kubernetes-complete-full-version.md

 To understand how to troubleshoot using the service mesh see the  service mesh see the Using the Linkerd service mesh for troubleshooting module.

-#### Optional lab 3d.
+#### Optional 3d.
 Using the traffic split facility of the service mesh

 You must have done the service mesh install and setup module, and the service mesh troubleshooting module before this one.